sven-panis/Tutorial_Event_History_Analysis/README.md

 3. renv() will then ask if you want use renv::restore() to install all of the packages.
 Say yes.
 4. At this point, you can use the project with the same package versions that were stored in the renv.lock file.

-# Important files and folders
+# Important folders and files

-Folder manuscript contains the paper (.Rmd from papaja).
+Folder manuscript
+- manuscript.Rmd (papaja Template)
+- manuscript.pdf
+- manuscript.tex
+- r-references.bib
+- ownreferences.bib

+Folder Tutorial_1_descriptive_stats
-Folder Tutorial1 is about creating descriptive statistics (setting up a life-table for each condition).
+- Tutorial_1.Rmd (creating descriptive statistics : setting up a life-table for each level of a single independent variable).
+- folder data
+- folder figures
+- folder tables

+Folder Tutorial_2_Bayesian
-Folder Tutorial2 is about inferential statistics (Bayesian discrete-time EHA).
+- Tutorial_2.Rmd (generating inferential statistics : Bayesian discrete-time EHA).
+- folder model
+- folder effects

+Folder Tutorial_3_frequentist
-Folder Tutorial3 is about inferential statistics (Frequentist discrete-time EHA).
+- Tutorial_3.Rmd (generating inferential statistics : Frequentist discrete-time EHA).
+- folder model

+Folder Tutorial_4_descriptive_stats_two_independent_variables
+- Tutorial_4.Rmd (creating descriptive stats when there are two independent variables)
+- folder figures